LegallyNotBlonde/Movie_Analysis/README.md

 ### Machine Learning (predicting continuous values):
 * **Model Selection:** Evaluated different machine learning models based on the data type and size.
 * Established baseline metrics with a **Linear Regression Model**.
 * Given the data size and type, we used a **Random Forest** model with **StandardScaler** and **get_dummies** functions.
+StandardScaler was used to normalize numerical features, and get_dummies transformed categorical data into machine-readable formats.
 * **Data Splitting, Training, and Evaluation**: Split the data into training and testing sets.
 Trained the model to learn patterns from the training data and evaluated its performance on the testing set to ensure accurate predictions.
 * **Feature importance** helps identify key drivers of movie success (e.g., actors, marketing, or release timing), providing insights even when the model shows overfitting or underfitting.
 * Assessed model performance to determine which features to develop further using feature engineering.
 * **Model Optimization**: Applied **label encoding** and **feature engineering** to enhance the model's accuracy and reliability.
 Assessed performance on both training and testing data, optimizing to reduce MSE while maintaining a high R².
+___

 ### Visualizations:
-<p> 1.
-Data Distribution
+1. Data Distribution
 [Link](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/distribution.png)

-<p> 2.
-Correlation Heatmap
+2. Correlation Heatmap
 [Link](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/original%20heatmap.png)
-<p> 3.
-Scatter Plot: Predicted vs. Actual Gross Revenue

-[Linear Regression Plot](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/Linear%20Regression.png)
+3. Scatter Plot: Predicted vs. Actual Gross Revenue [Linear Regression Plot](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/Linear%20Regression.png)

-<p> 4.
-Feature Importance: Numeric and Categorical Features
+4. Feature Importance: Numeric and Categorical Features
 ![Basic Random Forest](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/feature%20importance%20basic%20random%20forest.png)

-<p> 5.
-Feature Importance and Heatmap (Optimized Random Forest)
+5. Feature Importance and Heatmap (Optimized Random Forest) [Link](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/feature%20importance%20optimized%20random%20forest.png)

-[Link](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/feature%20importance%20optimized%20random%20forest.png)
-<p> 6.
-Train-Test Performance Comparison
+6. Train-Test Performance Comparison

 ![Training vs. Testing Performance Metrics](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/Train-Test%20Performance%20Comparison.png)

-<p> 7.
-Accuracy Comparison: Linear Regression vs. Basic vs. Optimized Random Forest (R², MSE, MAE, RMSE)
+7. Accuracy Comparison Across Models: Metrics such as R², MSE, and RMSE highlight the optimized model's superior performance.

 ![R-Squared](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/R-squared%20all%20model%20comparison.png)
 ![MSE](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/MSE%20all%20model%20comparison.png)
 ![RMSE](https://github.com/LegallyNotBlonde/Movie_Analysis/blob/main/Visualizations/RMSE_comparison.png)

-## Conclusion:

-The optimized Random Forest model outperforms both the Multiple Linear Regression and Basic Random Forest models.
-With an R² of 0.999952, it explains nearly all variance, while the other models score 0.679788 and 0.581184, respectively.
-The optimized model also achieves lower MSE, MAE, and RMSE, showing that optimization significantly improves performance.
 ___

+## Results Summary:

+This project successfully developed a machine learning model to forecast movie revenue with outstanding accuracy:
+* The optimized Random Forest model achieved an R² of 0.999952, far surpassing the performance of Linear Regression (R²: 0.679788) and Basic Random Forest (R²: 0.581184).
+* Key factors influencing gross revenue include production budgets, lead actor popularity, and IMDb ratings.
+* The model’s insights provide a strong foundation for guiding movie producers in decision-making related to resource allocation, casting, and marketing strategies.
+* Identified data limitations, such as missing release dates and marketing spend, highlight potential areas for model refinement in future iterations.
+___

+## Conclusion and Recommendations:

+The optimized Random Forest model demonstrates that targeted investments can significantly boost movie revenue.
+Based on our findings, we recommend the following strategies for maximizing gross revenue:
+1. **Invest in High Budgets:** Larger budgets typically lead to higher revenue due to improved production quality and extensive marketing efforts.
+2. **Cast Popular Lead Actors:** Star power strongly correlates with audience attraction and box office success.
+3. **Boost IMDb Ratings:** Enhancing audience engagement and maintaining quality can drive higher ratings, often linked to better revenue.
+4. **Optimize Release Timing:** Although not analyzed directly, industry trends suggest strategic timing (e.g., holidays) can enhance box office performance.
+By implementing these strategies, producers can make data-driven decisions that enhance profitability while addressing limitations such as data availability for seasonality and marketing insights.
+___

 ## Ethical Considerations:
 * We used only publicly available, anonymized data to ensure privacy.
 * Dataset limitations and biases, such as missing release dates and Oscar nominations/awards, may impact predictions.
 * We aimed to mitigate bias by focusing on diverse variables and transparently communicating our analysis limitations.
-* An important ethical question: Could such predictions encourage studios to favor blockbuster films, sidelining smaller, more diverse projects?

 ___

 ## Data Limitations and Recommendations:

-* Gross revenue and budget figures are not adjusted for inflation, so comparisons between movies across years may vary.
-Adjusting for inflation could improve historical insights.
+* Future datasets with inflation-adjusted figures and marketing metrics could enhance prediction accuracy and provide deeper industry insights.
 * Release dates are not included, limiting the ability to analyze seasonality trends or competition.
 Adding this data would enhance market timing analysis.
 * Information on awards for movies, actors, and directors is missing, though such achievements often impact long-term revenue and audience appeal.
 * The dataset focuses on first-week revenue, offering a glimpse into initial performance.
 Including long-term earnings data would provide a more comprehensive view.